mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2020-11-17-aspect-oriented-programming-spring-boot-example-2.md

 This is the second post for a short series of aspect oriented programming with the spring boot.

-In this post, I am going to a simple project example includes spring aop module.
+In this post, I am going to implement a simple project example includes spring aop module.
 I will write aspect for both method execution(s) and annotation(s).
 At the end you will be able to reference this basic project for yours.

 > Before start, you may need to check the previous [post](https://mehmetozanguven.github.io/spring/2020/11/13/aspect-oriented-programming-with-spring-boot-1.html) which includes AOP definitions, advice types, aspectJ etc..
 >